Did You Know . . .

 There are many resources that you can use when finding an internship, but Wagner Works is a good place to start your search.
-Employers from companies and organizations, both local to Staten Island and New York City and from around the country, post internship openings on WICS, with the express intention of recruiting Wagner students.
+Employers from companies and organizations, both local to Staten Island and New York City and from around the country, post internship and job openings with the express intention of recruiting Wagner students.
 Log into your account and begin searching for internship opportunities.